lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## April 9, 2019

+Do I have to write about Nan Da?
+I don't really like the way Nan Da is carrying out her critique.
+I really prefer, e.g., Bode.
+I'll ask Alex.

 ## April 8, 2019

 The more I look over my chapter, the more I really want to dig in and start taking & examining my random samples from each corpus.
 I want to know what I am dealing with!!
 Which means deciding, definitively, how *large* my samples should be...